-We asked Dan Jordan, author, counselor, and disabilities services coordinator, to share some of the best tips for navigating online classes for students with dyslexia.
+We asked Dan Jordan from Accessing College to share some of the best tips for navigating online classes for students with dyslexia.

-This article contains affiliate links to items that you might enjoy.
+This article contains affiliate links to things that you might like.

 Tips for students with dyslexia as they Navigate distance learning

 Tip 1: Know the Difference Between Synchronous and Asynchronous Classes

 Knowing the difference between synchronous and asynchronous classes is essential.